lukedupin/django_json_api/README.md

             #Always returns { successful: True, message: 'great', data:{...} }
 		return jsonResponse( request, { message: 'great', data: {...} })

+Variable types can be specified.
+The possible types are as folows:

+* var - No conversion, variables will be strings.
+IN ALL CASES the variable will be None if it doesn't exist.
+* i#var - Convert value to an integer.
+0 if no possible conversion.
+* f#var - Convert value to a float.
+0.0f if no possible conversion.
+* b#var - Convert value to boolean.
+False if none exists
+* j#var - Convert value to dict using json.loads(content).
+Error response if the conversion fails.
+Also, if j# is used, an optional tuple can be passed, the second element of the tuple is a tuple of strings.
+Each of these values will be checked against the resulting json object, ensuring all of those keys exist.
+If a key is missing, a well formed error is returned to the user.
+Example:  ('j#var', ('key1', 'key2', 'key3'))

 Lets look at an example of json data inside our arguments:

 	from website.views.json_api import jsonResponse, errResponse, reqArgs